 What is Neurofeedback Therapy?

 Neurofeedback Therapy is the use of computerised equipment to record a person’s brainwaves.
-These are converted by the computer so that when desired or “good” brainwaves are produced a graphic display on the computer screen changes e.g. it could be a thermometer rising or a dolphin swimming.
+These are converted by the computer so that when desired or “good” brainwaves are produced a reward sound is produced and a graphic display on the computer screen changes e.g. it could be a thermometer rising or a dolphin swimming.

 Neurofeedback is sometimes called an “exercise for the brain.”
 It helps the individual to learn to regulate his/her brainwaves.

-The scientific literature has examples of many problems that can be helped with neurofeedback.
-These include those in the boxes below:
+Scientific literature has examples of many problems that can be helped with neurofeedback.
+These are listed below:

 - Anxiety and Panic Disorder

 - Autistic Spectrum Disorder

 - Post Traumatic Stress Disorder

 Neurofeedback has also been successfully used for Peak Performance Training.
 This teaches an individual to use the full capacity of his/her brain in the performance of a task, be it athletic, academic, work place task performance, musical or one of the performing arts.The number of sessions needed varies as Neurofeedback is a learning process so results are seen gradually over time.

 How is Neurofeedback carried out?